-3 For additional commentary and analysis on electronic trading, see the Committee paper, A Survey Assessing the Impact of Electronic Brokering on the Foreign Exchange Market, November 1997.
+For additional commentary and analysis on electronic trading, see the Committee paper, A Survey Assessing the Impact of Electronic Brokering on the Foreign Exchange Market, November 1997.
+The Committee also addressed electronic broking in its 1991 and 1994 Annual Reports.